AncientNLP/potnia/paper.md

   - changing opinions on sign values over time, introducing possible differences between older and newer transliterations (e.g. 𐀤 in the Linear B script changing from the accepted value of 'pa2' to 'qa');
   - and the way in which transliteration obscures polyvalency in scripts, where a single sign can represent multiple different values (e.g. 𒄯 in Hittite cuneiform can represent three different phonemes, transliterated as 'ḫar', 'ḫur' and 'mur', as well as three different logograms meaning 'ring', 'thick' and 'lung').

 For language modelling tasks, we therefore suggest that representations of texts in their native form are preferable to achieve the most accurate results.
-A number of digitized corpora for well-resourced and widely studied ancient languages are now available in Unicode representations of their native script, including the [Perseus] corpus for ancient Greek texts, as well as [TBD] for and biblical Hebrew.
+A number of digitized corpora for well-resourced and widely studied ancient languages are now available in Unicode representations of their native script, including a corpus of ancient Greek [@canonicalgreek], classical Hebrew [@sefaria_project], Syriac [@digital_syriac] and Arabic [@openiti].
 However, many other online text corpora for more niche or under-resourced ancient languages remain restricted to their transliterated form (despite the availability of relevant Unicode standards), presumably due to considerations around ease, system limitations and accessibility.

 In addition, such transliterations of ancient texts are often heavily annotated, with special characters used to denote a range of features including uncertain readings, missing or damaged elements, erasures, non-textual marks, and annotations by modern transliterators pertaining to structural or physical elements of the document.
 If not removed or handled appropriately, these have the potential to introduce further noise into language models.